Huotes/CommitMaker/README.md

 Chuck Norris invented his own type of karate.
 It's called Chuck-Will-Kill.

 The Internet: where men are men women are men and children are FBI agents.

+Chuck Norris sleeps with a pillow under his gun.